michaelyatco/choredoor/ChoreDoorMaster.md

 https://s3.amazonaws.com/codecademy-content/projects/chore-door/images/logo.svg
 ```

-Be aware that the logo is the same color as your current background so __don't panic if you can't see the image__!
-This is where the __CSS__ gets its chance to contribute!
+Be aware that the logo is the same color as your current background so __don't panic if you can't see the image__ - this is where the __CSS__ gets its chance to contribute!

 Task: In the __style.css__ file, under the `body` selector but above the `door-frame` selector, create a `header` CSS selector and assign the `background-color` the value `#00ffff`.
 If you refresh the page, the logo is now visible; but it's still in the left corner.
 Assign the `text-align` property a value of `center`.